spotzero/wsdata/README.txt

 Connectors
 ----------

-You can use the [RESTClient](https://github.com/coldfrontlabs/restclient) module connector as a sample to build your connectors with. *This is not the same as the [REST Client](http://drupal.org/project/restclient) module found on Drupal.org*
+You can use the [RESTClient](https://drupal.org/project/restclient) module connector as a sample to build your connectors with.

 Processors
 ----------